bsaygili/bsaygili/README.md

 - 🌱 I’m currently learning how to deep in react and always learner.
 - 👯 I’m looking to collaborate on React developer.
 - 🤔 I’m looking for help with ReactJs developer.
-- ⚡ Fun fact: I love to read 🏊‍♀️, play video game ♟ and cycling 🚴‍♀️
+- ⚡ Fun fact: I love to read, play video game and cycling 🚴‍♀️

 ![Github stats 1](https://github-readme-stats.vercel.app/api?username=bsaygili&show_icons=true&theme=gradient)